 Understanding this also helps explain why Jesus was able to avoid sinning, as well as why we'll stop sinning once we're made immortal.
-Traditional Christians will say that the reason Jesus didn't sin is because He's God, and that only God in the flesh could avoid sinning so He could be the perfect sacrifice for sin, but what they're telling us when they say that, even if they don't realize it, is that we humans could then never be free of sin, not even after our resurrection, since we aren't going to become God, so that couldn't possibly be the reason (of course, if you've read chapter 2 of this book, you now know how impossible this explanation is anyway).
-Instead, the reason is because He was in a state that was neither mortal nor immortal (it's not a term found in Scripture, but because it's useful to have a label for this, I personally refer to existing in this state as being "semi-mortal," for lack of a better term that I'm aware of - although if you've read previous editions of this book, you might remember me using the term "amortal" instead, but I've since decided that "semi-mortal" makes more sense), which means that, while He wasn't yet immortal, which means being entirely incapable of dying - as we'll also be when we're quickened, just like He is now - the fact that He didn't have a human father meant that He could die but that He wasn't slowly dying the way we mortals are either, and not having mortality coursing through His veins, but rather having the Spirit without measure, meant He was strong enough to avoid giving into temptation to sin (this combination of "semi-mortality" and having the Spirit without measure also kept Him alive, even on the cross, until He was ready to die and willingly gave up His life ).
-This means that Adam - who also had to have been in a "semi-mortal" state in order to be able to become mortal after he sinned (and no, he couldn't have been immortal prior to his sin, because "immortal" means "incapable of ever dying") - theoretically could have also avoided sinning if the circumstances had worked out that way, although he didn't have the Spirit without measure like Jesus did, and ultimately gave in to temptation, leading to the mortality and sin that all of us now get to experience as well.
+Basically, Romans 5:12 also tells us that mortality is passed down from our human fathers, not our mothers, since it's Adam who is blamed for our mortality in that verse rather than Eve (who not only also sinned, but sinned before Adam did), as well as tells us that anyone with a mortal, human father will sin (presuming one doesn't die as a baby before they have an opportunity to sin).
+This is why Jesus had to be born to a virgin, because He would have been guaranteed to sin at some point if He'd had a mortal, human father.
+Of course, traditional Christians will say that the reason Jesus didn't sin is because He's God, and that only God in the flesh could avoid sinning so He could be the perfect sacrifice for sin, but what they're telling us when they say that, even if they don't realize it, is that we humans could then never be free of sin, not even after our resurrection, since we aren't going to become God, so that couldn't possibly be the reason (of course, if you've read chapter 2 of this book, you now know how impossible this explanation is anyway).
+Instead, the reason is because, not having a mortal father, He was in a state that was neither mortal nor immortal (it's not a term found in Scripture, but because it's useful to have a label for this, I personally refer to existing in this state as being "semi-mortal," for lack of a better term that I'm aware of - although if you've read previous editions of this book, you might remember me using the term "amortal" instead, but I've since decided that "semi-mortal" makes more sense), which means that, while He wasn't yet immortal, which means being entirely incapable of dying - as we'll also be when we're quickened, just like He is now - the fact that He didn't have a human father meant that He could die but that He wasn't slowly dying the way we mortals are either, and not having mortality coursing through His veins, but rather having the Spirit without measure, 548 meant He was strong enough to avoid giving into temptation to sin (this combination of "semi-mortality" and having the Spirit without measure also kept Him alive, even on the cross, until He was ready to die549 and willingly gave up His life550).
+This means that Adam - who, like Jesus, and like Eve, also had to have been in a "semi-mortal" state in order to be able to become mortal after sinning (and no, Adam and Eve couldn't have been immortal prior to their sin, because "immortal" means "incapable of ever dying") - theoretically could have also avoided sinning if the circumstances had worked out that way, although he didn't have the Spirit without measure like Jesus did, and ultimately gave in to temptation, leading to the mortality and sin that all of us now get to experience as well, thanks to being his descendants.